With many Ayurvedic medicines gaining limelight in the western world, Ashwagandha leads the league.

 When is the best time to take Ashwagandha?

 Most people take Ashwagandha in a capsule or powder form that can be taken any time of the day.

 How long does it take for Ashwagandha to start working?

 When combined with a healthy lifestyle, Ashwagandha can positively impact the body in as little as two weeks.

 Although Ashwagandha is generally safe, some people should not take it unless their healthcare physician has permitted them.

 What is the best way to consume Ashwagandha?

 It is preferable to take Ashwagandha powder (churna) combined with warm milk before going to bed.
 Ashwagandha powder mixed with milk is said to soothe the nervous system, particularly after a long and tiring day.

 Is Ashwagandha legal?

-People can purchase Ashwagandha as a supplement in the USA.
+People can purchase Ashwagandha as a supplement in the USA and many european countries.